giuliodavide/fromUMLtoCode/README.md

-This script returns an incomplete code of a diagram class ".xml" exported with Visual Paradigm.
+This script returns an incomplete code of a diagram/object class ".xml" exported with Visual Paradigm.
 It has been tested with some working examples available on the Community Edition of the program itself.
 To run the script, open a cmd in the directory of the project and type the following